-How to sign up to Patient Access
+How to sign up to Online Services

 Please note: if you wish to register for online services, to access your repeat prescriptions, appointments etc., you are also required provide evidence of your ID, which you can upload on our online form.
 Once this has been verified, we will issue the necessary documentation for online services, within seven working days or more.
 Please note we look closely at all applications for access to make sure they are genuine.
 Access can also be withdrawn at any time if there are concerns about patient confidentiality.

 Please note some of these services may not yet be available at the Practice.
 Please check with reception.

 NHS England – easy read guides to GP online services

 A set of guides that use easy words and pictures to enable users to understand GP online services.

 NHS England: videos about using GP online services